Informational Rescaling of PCA Maps with Application to Genetic Distance: PCA under Mutual Information

-\end{proposition} \begin{proof} For bivariate normal distributions~\cite{gel1957computation,dynkin_eleven_1959} (though not all distributions in the elliptical class), uncorrelated means independence.
-Let $\Sigma$ be the covariance matrix for $X, Y \sim \mathcal{N}(\bf{M, \Sigma}$) where $M$ is a vector of means and
+This holds for bivariate normal distributions~\cite{gel1957computation,dynkin_eleven_1959} (though not all distributions in the elliptical class), uncorrelated means independence.
+Let $\Sigma$ be the covariance matrix for $X, Y \sim \mathcal{N}(\bf{M, \Sigma}$) where $M$ is a vector of means and $\bf{\Sigma} =\left(